Specialisms

 Specific Injuries Experience

-Linda has significant experience working with children and adolescents with mental health issues, learning disabilities, sensory impairments, neurological conditions and autism.
-Linda works as part of a team of other professionals, to ensure that a child’s needs are met, as well as providing ongoing support to their families.
+Linda has significant experience working with children and adolescents with mental health issues, learning disabilities, sensory impairments, neurological conditions, brain injury and autism.

 Linda regularly works closely with children and young adults who have suffered from trauma, bereavement and loss.
 Mental health issues or behavioural problems can arise as a direct consequence of the trauma or loss, or may have already existed but become bigger issues as a result.
 Linda draws on this experience when preparing Loss of Service reports, relating to fatal accidents and misdiagnosis, where in many cases the remaining dependants are children or young adults with vulnerabilities and high needs of their own.
 Linda has written detailed reports quantifying the past services provided by the deceased to their dependants, as well as those that they would have provided in the future.

-Linda has over 30 years’ prior experience as a Specialist Paediatric Occupational Therapist in physical disability.
-During this time, she had significant experience working with children with traumatic and acquired brain injury including Cerebral Palsy.
-Linda continues to work with children with Cerebral Palsy and brain injury in her role as Case Manager.
+Linda has over 35 years’ prior experience as a Specialist Paediatric Occupational Therapist in physical disability.
+During this time, she had significant experience working with children with brain injuries including Cerebral Palsy.
+Linda continues to support children with brain injuries in her role as a Case Manager.

 Employment Profile